What time is it at the North Pole? (and South Pole respectively). |

 Otherwise why would they wear watches ?

-They have nothing at all to do with altering time they are merely a
+The relationship of the lines of longitude and latitude are indeed ruled by time relating merely to the fact of rotation of the earth.
+They have nothing at all to do with altering time they are merely a means of measurement.

 Hope standing on the poles doesn't make you as dizzy as that statement.